datascienceconfidential/datascienceconfidential.github.io/_posts/2019-02-26-independence-of-rows.md

 sum(pred==test$y)/length(test$y)
 ```
 People make this mistake all the time, for example [here](https://www.kaggle.com/rahultej/tomek-links-smote-cv-99-96-to-100-recall).
 As
-for my story, my colleage didn't believe me and ended up presenting the 97% result at a conference, so at least there was a happy ending
+for my story, my colleague didn't believe me and ended up presenting the 97% result at a conference, so at least there was a happy ending
 for someone...

 Moral: the best way to assess a model is to repeat the entire training process on a random subset of your data, and evaluate on the held-out